solarwinds/appoptics-apm-node/working/re-arch-notes.md

-* implementation strategy
+## implementation strategy

 - implement Metabuf class (may get renamed to Metadata when complete).
 - create Metabuf tests
-  - don't require changes to bindings until the agent functions (as much as possible). one example: ignore the metadata (wrong format) returned by getTraceSettings() and just supply the metabuf that will be used in the new system. this may not be viable but it's worth a try.
+- don't require changes to bindings until the agent functions (as much as possible). one
+example: ignore the metadata (wrong format) returned by getTraceSettings() and just supply the metabuf that will be used in the new system. this may not be viable but it's worth a try.
 - rewrite test/basics.test.js to test new metabuf functionality - first milestone is passing this
 - rewrite test/event.test.js and re-evaluate whether various properties (e.g., .taskId, .opId, etc. are useful)
 - BIG find all metadata references. consider converting internal use but keeping docs the same (many)
 - requires moving much of addon-sim to addon.
 - apis, api-sims, index.js (init msg), http (xtrace checks)

+## questions

+- should Event constructor accept both Events and Metabuf-metadata?
+- pretty tight coupling between bindings Event::send(), OBOE_* constants, and Metabuf. another way?

+## details

-- unix time in microseconds
+- ~~unix time in microseconds~~ done. see api.js/getUnixTimeMicroseconds().

-  combination of hrtime and date.now() - https://github.com/sazze/node-nanotime/blob/master/index.js.
-  can have single date.now() * 1000 at startup of C++ send routine and make the event timestamp using the hrtime delta at startup, converted to microseconds. check Number.MAX_SAFE_INTEGER and range for overflow. event can probably just capture the hdtime delta (compared to startup) and set a property, not a KV, because it will need to be adjusted by adding it to the base unix timestamp (gettimeofday).
-Question: how to get two bases (unix ts and hrtime) as close as possible so the time is not skewed.
-Maybe a C++ call that is only called once at startup - sets static unix ts base and returns hrtime base.
+- provide initialization time check that verifies aob metadata constants are the same as Metabuf uses.

+- make sure nothing but a Metabuf goes into Event._edges.

 - abstract edges better. create addEdge() method. remove all event.edges.push(...) instances. get rid of getters/setters.